maestriam/samurai/readme.md

 ``` bash
 <script src="@public('js/index.js')" />
 ```

 ## Author Notes

-Hello, my name is Giuliano Sampaio.
-I `mastriam/samurai` author and developer since 2006.
+*Hello, my name is [Giuliano Sampaio](https://github.com/giusampaio).
+I'm developer since 2006 and `mastriam/samurai` author*
-This is my first open source project and I would like to know your opinion, suggestions for improvements and, of course, new committs to help the project grow.
-Feel free to add on [Linked-in](https://www.linkedin.com/in/giuliano-sampaio-812ba340/) or follow me on [Github](https://github.com/giusampaio).
+*This is my first open source project and I would like to know your opinion, suggestions for improvements and, of course, new committs to help the project grow.
+Feel free to add on [Linked-in](https://www.linkedin.com/in/giuliano-sampaio-812ba340/) or follow me on [Github](https://github.com/giusampaio).*
-I'm still working hard to fix and improve some parts of the code, but I hope to get it as soon as possible.
+*I'm still working hard to fix and improve some parts of the code, but I hope to get it as soon as possible.*
-I hope this project can help you improve your blade views in your Laravel projects, just as it is helping me.
+*I hope this project can help you improve your blade views in your Laravel projects, just as it is helping me.*

-Best regards and good codes.
+*Best regards and good codes.*

-Made with ❤️ and 🍺!
+*Made with ❤️ and 🍺!*